 Once deficiencies are complete, the vessel representative or owner will sign off on our form.

-For additional information or questions contact the staff or inspectors for assistance.
+For additional information or questions, contact the staff or inspectors for assistance.

 INTERNATIONAL TRAVEL OUT OF US WATERS.

-• Load LINE CERTIFICATE/ MEASURMENTS AS PER (46 CFR parts 42–47) (46 USC chapter 51) .
+• Load LINE CERTIFICATE/MEASUREMENTS AS PER (46 CFR parts 42–47) (46 USC chapter 51).

 • Not Under Command Lights Required.

-• Flashlights in ever accommodation space or emergency lighting system.
+• Flashlights in ever accommodation space or emergency lighting system. &

 Additional Information